MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/POS-UX-modernization.md

 To improve POS usability and adapt to modern, intuitive workflows, numerous workflow improvements that have been introduced.

-## Streamlined workflow for adding items to a transaction from the product page:
+## Streamlined workflow for adding items to a transaction from the product page

-When you add an item to the cart from the product description page or search results, two new workflows are introduced in the Commerce 10.0.40 release.
+When you add an item to the cart from the product description or search results pages, two new workflows are introduced in the Commerce 10.0.40 release.

-The first workflow shows a confirmation dialog after an item is added to cart from the product description or search results page to clearly indicate to the user that their action was successful.
+The first workflow shows a confirmation dialog after an item is added to the cart from the product description or search results pages that clearly indicates to the user that their action was successful.
 This workflow allows users to continue browsing for more products and is suited for assisted selling scenarios where store associates are browsing and adding many items to the cart.

 The second workflow allows the user to immediately navigate to the transaction page once an item is added to the cart.
 This workflow allows user to immediately proceed to the transaction page to continue with the transaction process.